-The director of counseling coordinates the ongoing awareness program by disseminating pamphlets and brochures, displaying posters in college facilities, submitting articles for student and employee publications, coordinating guest speakers or providing information to students and employees at orientation sessions, workshops or meetings.
-The director of counseling shares information about substance abuse and makes referrals to local agencies.
-The director of counseling also maintains a list of campus and community resources available for victims of a sex offense.
+The counselor coordinates the ongoing awareness program by disseminating pamphlets and brochures, displaying posters in college facilities, submitting articles for student and employee publications, coordinating guest speakers or providing information to students and employees at orientation sessions, workshops or meetings.
+The counselor shares information about substance abuse and makes referrals to local agencies.
+The counselor also maintains a list of campus and community resources available for victims of a sex offense.
 Educational programs to promote the awareness of rape, acquaintance rape, forcible and non-forcible sex offenses, including domestic violence, dating violence, sexual assault and stalking, and how to prevent becoming the victim of such crimes are also available from the local health department or local law enforcement agencies.
 These agencies can also provide counseling or other mental health services for victims of sexual offenses.